Deltares-research/geost/README.md

     pip install git+https://github.com/Deltares-research/geost.git

 ## Installation (developer)
-We use [Pixi](https://github.com/prefix-dev/pixi) for package management and workflows.
+GeoST uses [Pixi](https://github.com/prefix-dev/pixi) for package management and workflows.

-With pixi installed, navigate to the folder of the cloned repository and run the following to install all GeoST dependencies:
+With pixi installed, navigate to the folder of the cloned repository and run the following to install all GeoST dependencies and the package itself in editable mode:

     pixi install

-Next install GeoST in editable mode by running the pixi task 'install':

-    pixi run install

 See the [Pixi documentation](https://pixi.sh/latest/) for more information.
+Next open the Pixi shell by running:

+    pixi shell

+Finally install the pre-commit hooks that enable automatic checks upon committing changes:

+    pre-commit install

 ## Examples
+For an overview of examples, see the [examples on our GitHub pages](https://deltares-research.github.io/geost/examples.html).

-We collect examples that make use of GeoST and other Subsurface Toolbox developments in the [Deltares sst-examples repository](https://github.com/Deltares-research/sst-examples).
+We collect additional examples that make use of GeoST and other Subsurface Toolbox developments in the [Deltares sst-examples repository](https://github.com/Deltares-research/sst-examples).

 ## Supported data and file formats